wrenfold/wrenfold/docs/source/tutorial/generating_code.rst

 Output arguments
 ----------------

-Let's improve our generated function by adding the derivatives an output argument:
+Let's improve our generated function by adding the first and second derivatives as an optional output argument:

 .. code:: python